juanchiparra/data-folks/README.md

 ⚠️ **Building in public:** As the list grows, I'll consider creating divisions according to specialties and technologies used to visualize data.
 This will make it easier to navigate through the list.

+❗By December 23, categories will be created to separate information designers according to specific areas.

 ## List

 | Folk                     | Website                                          |